ioBroker/ioBroker.sayit/README.md

   To use Yandex voices you must request the API key here: [https://tech.yandex.ru/speechkit/cloud/doc/dg/concepts/About-docpage/](https://tech.yandex.ru/speechkit/cloud/doc/dg/concepts/About-docpage/).
 - Ivona: English, German, Russian, Italian, Spanish, French, Dansk, Welsh, Icelandic, Dutch, Polish, Portuguese, Romanian, Swedish, Turkish
         To use Amazon(Ivona) voices you need to get access key and secret key [here](http://www.ivona.com/us/for-business/speech-cloud/).
+- Cloud:
+        To use Cloud voices you need configured cloud adapter.
+(It can be disabled, but must be configured).
+This service use AWS Polly and it can be used directly.
 - Amazon Web Services Polly:
         To use AWS Polly voices you need to create access key and secret key [here](https://console.aws.amazon.com/iam/home).
 The Amazon documentation can you find [here](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).